webix-hub/gitbook-webix-jet/details/models.md

 }
 ```

-To save data, you can add a function to the *records* model:
+To save data, you can add one more function to the *records* model:

 ```js
 // models/records.js